BAlmeidaS/zettelkasten/Zettelkasten/Numpy Sheet.md

 ### Broadcasting

-**Broadcasting** allows you to perform element wise operations on Numpy arrays that are not of the same dimension but can be strected/duplicated so that they are of the same dimenson.
+**Broadcasting** allows you to perform element wise operations on Numpy arrays that are not of the same dimension but can be stratched/duplicated so that they are of the same dimension.

-The simplest example for this is when you have to multiply all elements of a Numpy array with a scaler or add a scaler to all elements of the array.
+The simplest example for this is when you have to multiply all elements of a Numpy array with a scalar or add a scalar to all elements of the array.

 ```python
 a = np.array([[4, 1, 2],